h4per/password_generator_project/README.md

 ---

 ## Usage
-1. Run the program and select an option from the menu.\n
+1. Run the program and select an option from the menu.
 2. Follow the prompts to customize or select a preset.
 3. Receive your generated password along with its security score.